Line-by-Line First-Order Proof that

 Here, k = 3/4.
 Since we have proved

-∀x ∈ (0,3), g(x) = (3/4)·f(x)
+∀x ∈ (0,3), g(x) = (3/4)·f(x), it follows that the

 graph of g over (0,3) is exactly the image of the parabola